cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::danger

-Even with API authentication, we still recommend that you **do not expose its port to untrusted networks (such as the Internet).**
+Even with API authentication, we still recommend that you **do not expose cross-seed's port to untrusted networks (such as the Internet).**

 :::